mille-printemps/sdc-term1-project3-behavioral-cloning/writeup_report.md

 Here is the process I took to define the final model architecture.

-1. Collected training data of center lane driving x 3, curve driving x the number of curves, constant wandering driving x 1
+1. Collected training data of `center lane driving x 3`, `curve driving x the number of curves`, `constant wandering driving x 1`
 2. Tested the training data and found that the car got stuck at the side of the road.
-3. Collected training data of center lane driving x 3, curve driving x the number of curves, recovering from the left and right sides around the curves x the number of curves in order to exclude steering data to go to the side of the road.
+3. Collected training data of `center lane driving x 3`, `curve driving x the number of curves`, `recovering from the left and right sides around the curves x the number of curves` in order to exclude steering data to go to the side of the road.
 4. Tested the training data and found that the car went out from the road from curves.
-5. Collected training data center lane driving x 3, curve driving x the number of curves, recovering from the left and right sides around the curves x the number of curves x 2 in order to increase steering data to recover from the side of the road
+5. Collected training data of `center lane driving x 3`, `curve driving x the number of curves`, `recovering from the left and right sides around the curves x the number of curves x 2` in order to increase steering data to recover from the side of the road
 6. Tested the training data and found that the car still went out from the road at curves.
 7. Supposed that enough training data was collected, then attempted to modify the model architecture.
 Added a dropout layer after each convolution layer or fully connected layer and increased the batch size and the number of epochs because the behavior of the training became probabilistic.
 8. Tested the same training data several times while changing the place to insert a dropout layer and modifying the batch size and the number of epochs and found that the result did not get any better.
 9. Gave up to add the dropout layer, then attempted to get better training result by making the model architecutre more complex.
 Both of the losses of training data and validation data were low, so it was supposed that overfitting was not occurring.
 Then, decided to add a fully connected layer to make the model architecture more complex a bit.
-10. Tested the training data and found that the car still went out from the road at curves.
-Got stuck here for a long time.
+10. Tested the training data and found that the car still went out from the road at curves. **Got stuck here for a long time**.
-11. Modified the steering correction at the range of 0.1 to 0.3.
+11. Modified the steering correction at the range of `0.1` to `0.3`.
-12. Tested the same training data with the steering correction 0.15 and found that the test managed to go well finally.
+12. Tested the same training data with the steering correction `0.15` and found that **the test managed to go well finally**.
-13. Collected training data center lane driving x 2, curve driving x the number of curves, recovering from the left and right sides around the curves x the number of curves x 2 and clockwise center lane drving x 1 in order to get a better test result.
+13. Collected training data of `center lane driving x 2`, `curve driving x the number of curves`, `recovering from the left and right sides around the curves x the number of curves x 2` and `clockwise center lane drving x 1` in order to get a better test result.
 14. Tested the training data and found that the test went well a little bit better.
 Stopped training and testing here.

 ####2.
 Final Model Architecture